jkent/pybot/README.md

 The below examples in the **Plugins** section assume `directed_triggers` is `False`.
 Directed triggers start with the bot's name, followed by a colon or comma, and finally the command and any arguments.
 The other option, classic triggers, take a ! followed by the command and any arguments.
 The default option is to use directed triggers, so multiple bots can peacefully coexist.

-TODO: document all configuration options.
+  * config.yaml:

+        my_network:
+          host: localhost
+          port: 6667
+          ssl: false

+          plugins:
+            base:
+              connect_password: null
+              nickname: pybot
+              username: pybot
+              realname: Python IRC bot - http://git.io/M1XRlw
+              nickserv_password: null
+              channels:
+                  - '#dev'

 ### Running

 Pybot can be run as either a package or using its pybot.py script.
-It also comes with a shell dcript, `run.sh` that will setup a python virtual environment and dependencies for you.
+It also comes with a shell script, `run.sh` that will setup a python virtual environment and dependencies for you.

 ### Plugins